Folate: Sources

+THF and DHF are very unstable under storage and in water solution.
+They tend to go through auto-oxidation, which breaks apart the linkage between the pterin and the aminobenzoic rings.
+Only rarely do they oxidize into FA.

+The various substituted forms of THF found in food, 5-methyl-THF, 5-formyl-THF, and 10-formyl-THF, are more chemically stable in food compared to THF itself.
+A rich source of 5-methyl-THF is animal liver, where it is present in similar proportions as THF.
+FA is even more stable than the substituted THFs.

 Food fortification

 Folic acid fortification is a process where synthetic folic acid is added to wheat flour or other foods with the intention of promoting public health through increasing blood folate levels in the populace.
 It is used as it is more stable during processing and storage.
 After the discovery of the link between insufficient folic acid and neural tube defects, governments and health organizations worldwide made recommendations concerning folic acid supplementation for women intending to become pregnant.
 Because the neural tube closes in the first four weeks of gestation, often before many women even know they are pregnant, many countries in time decided to implement mandatory food fortification programs.
 A meta-analysis of global birth prevalence of spina bifida showed that when mandatory fortification was compared to countries with voluntary fortification or no fortification program, there was a 30% reduction in live births with spina bifida, with some countries reporting a greater than 50% reduction.

 Folic acid is added to grain products in more than 80 countries, either as required or voluntary fortification, and these fortified products make up a significant source of the population's folate intake.
 The Food Fortification Initiative lists all countries in the world that conduct fortification programs, and within each country, what nutrients are added to which foods.
-As of Sep 2025, the Global Fortification Data Exchange reports that folate is a mandatory fortified vitamin in 70 countries, beat only by iodine at 126 and iron at 87; the most commonly fortified food by far is wheat flour.
+As of 2025, the Global Fortification Data Exchange reports that folate is a mandatory fortified vitamin in 70 countries, exceeded only by iodine in 126 countries and iron in 87; the most commonly fortified food is wheat flour.

-Moreover, studies show that floic acid food fortifiaction can be done using Saccharomyces cerevisiae and lactic acid bacteria, which synthesize significant amounts of folic acid; therefore, it renders them as a possible novel source of this vitamin.